 Banned Books: How do you feel about the censorship of the freedom to read?
 Do you think the education system needs to be more strict on what children are exposed to in books?

-My teen (14) just finished Bitter End and The Hate List by Jennifer Brown, while both were very mature books, I felt as her mother she could handle it, after she read it, we talked about abusive relationships, the signs of an unhealthy boyfriend, violence and sexual relationships in teen dating.
+My teen (15) just finished Bitter End and The Hate List by Jennifer Brown, while both were very mature books, I felt as her mother she could handle it, after she read it, we talked about abusive relationships, the signs of an unhealthy partner, violence and sexual relationships in teen dating.
 But another parent may not feel the same way I do about these books, so it would not be my place to share them with another child.
 I expect the same respect from another adult, be it a teacher or other, concerning my children.

 The Saturday Spotlight- Win Released